oid-directory/id/README.md

 ### Warning

 The "OID Directory" I-D series is EXPERIMENTAL and should NOT be used in mission-critical implementations.
-The material provided for the OID Directory I-D series, including utilities and schema files, are provided for non-production PoC, testing or work-in-progress scenarios.
+The material provided for the OID Directory I-D series, including utilities and schema files, is intended for non-production PoC, testing or work-in-progress scenarios.
 Use at your own risk!

 ### Contributors